 My further research proved fascinating.
 In particular, a report amongst the proceedings of the Devonshire Association which shed light on some of the family traditions.

-In 1959, Miss Champernowne told the Folklore Committee she herself had never experienced strange goings on in the Countess’ room.
+In 1959, Miss Champernowne told the Folklore Committee she had never experienced strange goings on in the Countess’ room.
 However, she said that her mother, while seated there, once heard someone walking across the floor of the nursery above.
 Believing it to be the nursemaid, she spoke to the woman in charge of the nursery the next day.
 She intended to give instructions that the maid should not to stay up so late.
 However, she was told that the girl had been terrified by a mysterious incident.
 According to the nursery maid, the previous evening a woman had walked into the room, burnt a piece of paper in the fire, and gone out again without speaking.

 Miss Champernowne’s sister also recalled that, when she was a child, an ancient lady would come into the room and lean over her bed.
 A brother had told her he had a similar experience.

-Perhaps the nursemaid and the children were dreaming, but both stories concern the room over the Countess’ room.
-Is it fanciful to imagine that the nursery maid saw Isabeau’s ghost burning the letter that bought such evil tidings of her husband’s death?
+Perhaps the nursemaid and the children were dreaming, but her story concerns the room over the Countess’ room.
+Is it fanciful to imagine that the nursery maid saw Isabeau’s ghost burning the letter that bought such evil tidings of her husband’s death? the chirldren slep in that same room, above the Countess' Room.
 Was Isabeau the woman in white the children remembered?
+Or could the footsteps be echoes of Roberda's feet on the floorboards?

 Other Strange Events and Apparitions